-In addition, this paper has contributed to the gossip-employee cynicism knowledge over and above what was known from prior studies of gossip (Kurland & Pelled, 2000; McAndrew et al., 2007).
-Specifically, our research discovered two antecedents of workplace gossip: psychological contract violation and abusive supervision.
-Although both factors predicted cynicism independently, psychological contract violation actually showed a stronger effect on cynicism when two factors were present at the same time.
-This phenomenon is rather interesting, as it implies that psychological contract violation indeed affects general employees; to be exact, violation not only facilitates job-related gossip, but also causes cynicism via job-related gossip.
-One of the possible reasons underlying this phenomenon may be that, unlike abusive supervision that its influence mainly occurs in the workplace and may decrease after work (Tepper, 2000; Zellars et al., 2002), employees may still feel (or being influenced by) the experience of psychological contract violation after work or outside the workplace ((Robinson et al., 1994).
+In addition, this paper has contributed to the gossip-ECN knowledge over and above what was known from prior studies of gossip (Kurland & Pelled, 2000; McAndrew et al., 2007).
+Specifically, our research discovered two antecedents of workplace gossip: PCV and AS.
+Although both factors predicted cynicism independently, PCV actually showed a stronger effect on cynicism when two factors were present at the same time.
+This phenomenon is rather interesting, as it implies that PCV indeed affects general employees; to be exact, violation not only facilitates JRG but also causes cynicism via JRG.
+One of the possible reasons underlying this phenomenon may be that unlike AS its influence mainly occurs in the workplace and may decrease after work (Tepper, 2000; Zellars et al., 2002), employees may still feel (or be influenced by) the experience of PCV after work or outside the workplace (Robinson et al., 1994).